Mcdostone/english-project/README.md

     createuser -P --interactive root
     Enter password for new role: root
     Enter it again: root
-    Shall the new role be a superuser? (y/n) n
+    Shall the new role be a superuser? (y/n) y
     Shall the new role be allowed to create databases? (y/n) y Shall the new role be allowed to create more new roles? (y/n) y createdb -O root -E UTF8 english